 Once you begin to see how what you are learning in college connects to your professional goals, you become more career-ready.
 Employers can look at your portfolio and see your past positions as well as how the things that you have done in college prepared you for a career.
 The American Association of Colleges and Universities reported that most "employers say an electronic portfolio would be useful to them in ensuring that job applicants have the knowledge and skills they need to succeed in their company or organization."
 Transcripts are good, "but ePortfolios are better" because they help you to tell your story.
-Nine in ten employers said they were "very likely" to click on an applicant's portfolio link.
+Nine in ten employers said they were "very likely" to click on an applicant's portfolio link and ePortfolios ranked among the top five experiences that according to employer would make them more likely to hire a candidate.